o-jasper/cl-command-line-wrappers/readme.markdown

 variables with the associated keywords.
 For the reason as in the warnig `ps-do` has `&rest` for the last element, for this reason all things to query for in the list `+ps-produce-list+` *must* be last.
+(this is unfortunate, probably a CFFI interface would be better)

 ### cl-wmctrl
 Uses [`wmctrl`](http://tomas.styblo.name/wmctrl/) The function `wm-list` works